0113 343 8312

 STIR: Software for Tomographic Image Reconstruction: This is the most widely used open access software for PET image reconstruction.
 Its main publication, Thielemans, Tsoumpas, et al (2012), received the 2017 Rotblat Medal as the most cited research paper published by Physics in Medicine & Biology (InstP & IPEM) out of more than 3,000 articles since 2012.
 Dr Tsoumpas is co-administrator and member of the development team.
 He co-organises an annual User's meeting during the IEEE Medical Imaging Conference.

-Cardiovascular PET-MR Imaging: This is an area of research led by Professor Zahi A. Fayad, Director of the Translational & Molecular Imaging Institute, the Icahn School of Medicine at Mount Sinai in New York, which Dr Tsoumpas recently joined as visiting academic on PET-MR quantification and consultant on a 5-years NIH grant.
+Cardiovascular PET-MR Imaging: This is an area of research led by Professor Zahi A. Fayad, Director of the Translational & Molecular Imaging Institute, the Icahn School of Medicine at Mount Sinai in New York, where Dr Tsoumpas holds a visiting academic appointment on PET-MR quantification to support a 5-years NIH grant.

 CCP-PET-MR: Dr Tsoumpas is a Working Group Member of this collaborative computational project which aims at developing a platform for synergistic PET-MR reconstruction.
+In addition, Dr Tsoumpas is Co-investigator of a recently awarded Flagship Project which aims to develop a framework for efficient synergistic spatiotemporal reconstruction of PET-MR dynamic data.
 He co-organises Training Schools and Workshops on this theme.
-The project is led by Dr Kris Thielemans (UCL) and funded by EPSRC.
+Both projects are led by Dr Kris Thielemans (UCL) and funded by EPSRC.

 FAST TD1401 COST Action: FAST aims to establish an interdisciplinary network that brings together experts from different fields of interest in order to develop photon instrumentation with an unparalleled timing precision of less than 100 ps.
 Dr Tsoumpas is the UK member of the Management Committee and of the Core Group as coordinator of the dissemination and outreach activities.